Custom-Roles-for-TTT/TTT-Custom-Roles/README.md

 # Custom Roles for TTT

-This is the development version of [Custom Roles for TTT](https://steamcommunity.com/sharedfiles/filedetails/?id=2421039084).
-Use at your own risk!
-This version of the mod could be unstable and is updated regularly.
-Do not use the development version if you need the mod to be reliable. (e.g. for streaming, youtube, etc.)

 ## Important Notes

 1. All custom roles are disabled by default.
 Please read the ConVar list to find out how to turn them on.